-The US just allowed Ukraine to strike within Russia.
+Ukraine fires US long-range missiles at Russia.
 What that means for the war.

 Russian President Vladimir Putin said in September that a U.S. green light for cross-border strikes “will mean that NATO countries – the United States and European countries – are at war with Russia.”
 On Tuesday, the Kremlin changed its official doctrine to permit the use of nuclear weapons following a conventional attack, if the attacking country is backed by nuclear powers.

-Yet it was Russia’s decision to bring North Korean forces into the war that represented a red line escalation to which the Biden administration felt compelled to respond, U.S. officials have said.
+Yet it was Russia’s decision to bring North Korean forces into the war that represented a red-line escalation to which the Biden administration felt compelled to respond, U.S. officials have said.

-It’s clear, too, that as President-elect Donald Trump’s victory portends stepped-up pressure on Ukraine to negotiate an end the war, the move is also one last effort to give Kyiv more bargaining leverage when it comes to the table.
+It’s clear, too, that as President-elect Donald Trump’s victory portends stepped-up pressure on Ukraine to negotiate an end to the war, the move is also one last effort to give Kyiv more bargaining leverage when it comes to the table.

-It is a move that Mr. Trump could use to his strategic advantage, as Russia, with an eye on positioning itself ahead of U.S. Inauguration Day, is intensifying its own punishing attacks on Ukraine.
+It is a move that Mr. Trump could use to his strategic advantage, as Russia, with an eye on positioning itself ahead of the U.S.’s Inauguration Day, is intensifying its own punishing attacks on Ukraine.

 “For a Trump administration, this is actually a gift from the Biden administration,” says retired Lt.
 Gen. Frederick “Ben” Hodges, former commander of U.S. Army forces in Europe.
-“The Biden Administration has made the hard decision, finally, to do this.
+“The Biden administration has made the hard decision, finally, to do this.
 Trump could just leave it in place as leverage.”

 How Ukraine can use ATACMS

-Long-range ATACMS (pronounced attack-’ems) can travel up to 190 miles.
+Long-range ATACMS (pronounced “attack-’ems”) can travel up to 190 miles.
 The strikes Tuesday were reportedly launched against a military facility near the city of Karachev in the Bryansk region.

 The facility, which has come under Ukrainian drone attack in the past, was an arsenal for, among other weapons, North Korean artillery shells, anti-aircraft missiles, and ammunition for multiple launch rocket systems, according to a member of Ukraine’s defense council.